 Penn State's Department of Civil and Environmental Engineering offers a Master's in Civil Engineering program with a specialization in Construction Management.

-The curriculum blends core courses and specialized construction management courses.
+The curriculum blends core courses and specialized courses.
 By combining technical expertise with managerial skills, the program prepares graduates for leadership positions in the field.

 The department emphasizes research opportunities.